HomeStyleBakery/HomeStyleBakery/README.md

   </section>

   <section class="section about">
-    <h2>About Pureroots</h2>
+    <h2>About Home Style Bakery</h2>
     <p>
-      At Pureroots, we believe food should be simple, pure, and honest.
+      At Home Style Bakery, we believe food should be simple, pure, and honest.
       Our products are made using natural ingredients, traditional methods, and lots of care — just the way homemade food should be.
     </p>